FractalBlocks/Fractal.js/docs/ARCHITECTURE.md

 })
 ```

-Module objects are similar to definition objects. `F.def` function makes some validations and prepare the definition object to be executed by Fractal core or merged in another module.
+Module objects are similar to definition objects.
+The `F.def` function performs validations and prepare the definition object to be executed by Fractal core or to be merged into another module.
 Note that modules should have a name in upper camelcase.

-### Model
+### State

-The model contains all the module state and only can be changed by an Action update.
-The `init` function is responsible to return the initial model.
-There are a part of the model called `key`, this one identifies the module and should be unique for the same level of hierarchy (modules that are childs of the same parent).
+The state contains all the module state and only can be changed by an Action update.
+The `init` function is responsible for returning the initial state as a plain JavaScript object.
+The state must contain a `key` which identifies the module and should be unique among its hierarchical siblings across the module composition tree.

 ```javascript
 let myModule = F.def({